fengvyi/Blackjack/README.md

 ##Table rules
 * Single deck
 * Basic play only(Hit/Stand)
-  * Hit:Take another card from the dealer.
+  * Hit: Take another card from the dealer.
   * Stand: Take no more cards, also known as "stand pat", "stick", or "stay".

 ##How to play